 Your showerhead can also be a culprit in the case of protecting your hair color.
 If your water isn’t filtered properly, you risk coming in contact with harmful chemicals and toxins that could be damaging to both your new color and your scalp health.
 Adding a shower filter can not only help keep your hair color looking fresh, but you’ll notice an improvement in the texture as well.
 Say goodbye to dull, brittle hair in no time.

 We understand it’s not always possible to fully stop heat-styling your hair.
 However, if you’ve color-treated your hair, it’s important to bring it down a notch if it’s something you do often.
 Dyeing your hair essentially weakens it, and adding heat to that will only cause further damage and potential hair loss.
 You won’t have to worry about your hair thinning or falling out if you keep the heat-styling to a bare minimum.

 Add a Gloss

 One of the most recommended products for preventing your hair color from fading is a hair gloss.
 Whenever a fresh dye job is complete, we’re left with shiny, glossy strands but that’s quick to fade.
-A hair gloss will help rejuvenate that shine and vibrancy that seems to be lost quickly in an instant.
+A hair gloss will help rejuvenate that shine and vibrancy that seems to be lost quickly in an instant and help you maintain hair wellness.
 The great news is that these glossing treatments can be done right at home!
 It’s a great way to save some money and not have to make another salon trip so quickly.